Userneeds’ declaration on protection of personal information

 The information Userneeds gathers from the surveys is used for different types of research, as well as opinion and market research analysis, either by Userneeds’ partners or by Userneeds themselves.
 Information from the surveys is anonymized, or pseudonymized (see below), before it is handed over to our partner and used for analysis.

-In some surveys, the information given is used to further profile the members to ensure that each member receives surveys which are as relevant as possible to them.
-Surveys that are used for profiling are clearly labeled as such.
+In some surveys, the information given is used to further profile the members to ensure that members receive surveys which are as relevant as possible to them.
 Information from surveys is also used for internal analysis, administration of members and improvement of Userneeds’ service level.

-Data is anonymized before being handed over to Userneeds’ partner, or client.
-This means that any personal information that could potentially identify you will be deleted from the data set so that none of the answers/replies can be identified.
+Data may be anonymized before being handed over to Userneeds’ partner, or client.
+This means that any personal information that could potentially identify you will be deleted from the data set in a way that ensures that neither Userneeds nor the client can identify you based on the data set.

 5. How and with whom the information is stored

 The answers you give in a survey will be delivered to the client who has ordered the specific survey.
-Your email address, and any other information which could potentially identify you, will not be sent to the client, however, please see point 4 above.
+Your name, email address, and any other information which could potentially identify you, will not be sent to the client, though, please see point 4 on pseudonymized answers in surveys.

 In some cases, we use providers for instance when it comes to distribution of software or storage of data (data controllers).
 In these cases, we have made contracts with our partners to ensure that the processing of your personal information follows our instructions and protective guidelines.